yuchdev/sqlite3_cpp_wrapper/README.md

 # SQlite3 Helper

-Very lifgtweight header-only C++ RAII wrapper under SQlite3 ANSI C API.
+Very lightweight header-only C++ RAII wrapper under SQlite3 ANSI C API.
 The header itself could be found in `sqlite3_helper` directory with the usage example.

 C++ wrapper does not provide and thread safety, instead it relies on thread safety of SQLite3 (see `sqlite3_helper::is_threadsafe()` method)